|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Whether you're into smoked salmon, lox, or gravlax, this open-faced salmon bagel sandwich will blow your mind.
 Topped with pickled red onions, scallions, capers, and dill, it's a flavor explosion in each bite.
-An excellent option for lunch, the bagel sandwich is also impressive enough to complete a light summer dinner, especially when served with a simple garden-fresh side salad.
+The bagel sandwich is an excellent option for lunch, and it's also impressive enough to complete a light summer dinner, especially when served with a simple garden-fresh side salad.

 Each ingredient of the smoked salmon bagel recipe plays a crucial role in giving the finished sandwich a well-rounded and satisfying flavor.
 The toasted "everything" bagel with its seasoned toppings is a perfect foundation for the smoked salmon.
 Pickled red onions add an unexpected pop of color as well as a nice vinegary bite that lightens up the smokiness of the salmon.
 The capers give the sandwich a salty depth, the scallions add a pleasant mild oniony flavor, and the cream cheese spread brings it all together.
 Don't forget the squeeze of fresh lemon juice; it's the ultimate finishing touch.

-The real key to making such an array of flavors really work is to use quality ingredients.
-The smallest upgrade in each element makes a world of difference, and you'll be rewarded with any extra effort that requires with the first bite.
+The real key to making such an array of flavors really work is to use the highest quality ingredients.
+The smallest upgrade in each element will make a world of difference, and you'll be rewarded with any extra effort that requires with the first bite.
 If you don't have salmon that is already smoked, you can smoke the fish on the stovetop.
-It's relatively quick and easy but does require at least a few hours to marinade.
+It's relatively quick and easy but does require at least a few hours to marinate.